 - And many, many other nicer things (clothes, electronic gadgets, interesting trips, and so on)

 And yet, I’m still not really any happier than before, sitting here right at this moment.
-My life looks more prestigious and luxurious on paper, but since I was already extremely fucking happy with life before, there was not much to improve.
+My life looks more prestigious and luxurious on paper, but since I was already pretty damned happy with life before, there was not much to improve.

 This brings up a strange paradox.
 Because I also remember feeling quite giddy and thrilled with each of these upgrades as I made them.
 Those happy feelings were genuine.
 What Gives?

 The phenomenon at work was the temporary thrill of a new life upgrade.
 If we were to sketch it out on paper, it would look like this: